GT-ARC/opaca-core/README.md

 * Main Contributors: Tobias Küster and Benjamin Acar
 * Further contributions by: Oskar Kupke, Robert Strehlow

+This is the public repository of the OPACA project.
+Feel free to create issues if you have any suggestions, or improve things yourself with a fork and pull request.
+The main development work still happens in the internal/private repository at https://gitlab.dai-labor.de/jiacpp/prototype/, including most (internal) tickets, development branches, merge requests, build pipelines, etc.

 Note: The working title of OPACA was 'JIAC++'.
 Some references to the old name may still be found in the code and documentation.

 ## Prototype and Reference Implementation